nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Editing an Existing Meeting

-Edits an existing meeting detail that is in the list.
+Edits an existing meeting in the meeting list.
+The existing meeting to be editted will have its parameters updated with the new values provided by the user.

 - Command: `edit-m`
-- Format: `edit-m <INDEX_NUMBER> b/BIDDER_ID p/PROPERTY_ID v/VENUE t/DATE`
+- Format: `edit-m <INDEX_NUMBER> b/BIDDER_ID p/PROPERTY_ID v/VENUE d/DATE s/STARTTIME e/ENDTIME`

 > - Edits the meeting at the specified `INDEX_NUMBER`, which refers to the index shown on the displayed meeting list.
 The index must be a positive integer 1, 2, 3...
+More than one parameter can be updated for the existing meeting to be editted.

 Example: